cfgoodwin/profile-goodwin/about.md

 Some of my personal characteristics I incorporate into my work efforts include being dependable, creative, organized, and strategic in my planning.
 I have found success in being a project manager and take strides to demonstrate leadership in all cases that apply.

-Some specific expereinces that give me a unique value include:
+Some specific expereinces that give me unique value include:

-* Expereince using Adobe Creative Suite in class and internships, creating marketing materials for a company
+* Using Adobe Creative Suite in class and internships, creating real marketing materials for a corporation
-* Numerous leadership experiences and serviing on exec boards, driving marketing efforts and recruitment
+* Numerous leadership experiences and serving on exec boards, driving marketing and recruitment efforts
 * Created, developed, and increased traffic for several companies and social media platforms
 * Devlopment of project management skills through execution of company-wide communicaitons and event planning for corporate sponsorship events